 One or two graduate faculty members will advise PhD students with the PhD thesis.
 These advisors will be the official advisors of record.
 Depending on their familiarity with the program and its requirements, project advisors may provide academic advising, but the DGS and staff are always available as resources.
 Advisors must be graduate faculty in the HINF graduate program, and may not serve as external members on either the preliminary or the final exam committees.
+They also must not serve as chair of the final exam committee.
 PhD advisors must have served on a PhD Final Examination Committee in either the Health Informatics graduate program, another graduate program at the University of Minnesota, or an equivalent doctoral program at another university.
-Furthermore, they must have advised a PhD student through to completion under the mentorship of a faculty member who is already qualified as a PhD advisor.
+Furthermore, they must have advised an informatics PhD student through to completion under the mentorship of a faculty member who is already qualified as a PhD advisor.